Astra DB Classic billing and usage

 Manage your subscription

-DataStax offers Free, Pay As You Go, and Enterprise plans, as well as add-on Support plans.
-Pays As You Go and Enterprise plans are also referred to as paid plans, premium organizations, and qualified organizations.
+DataStax offers multiple subscription plans.
+All plans above the free tier are also referred to as paid plans, premium organizations, and qualified organizations.

 • Free